Culture of Algeria: Women in Algeria

-Examples

-Examples of leniency can be depicted through women only having to wear their veils inside cities, not throughout their daily life regardless of their location.
-Historically, oppression of Algerian women grew during the French imperial period in 1965.
-Culturally, French influence caused Algerian men to have their voices oppressed and denied their pride, causing them to lash out in their domestic lives.
-However, this is not a direct representation of Algeria culture.
-The women's rights movement in Algeria continues to be a prevalent cultural movement to this day.

 Visual arts

 1910: a generation of precursors

 During the first half of the twentieth century, artists mainly recuperated models and patterns imported – or imposed – by an imperialist French power.

 As Edward Said argued in his book Orientalism in 1978, Algerian artists struggled with the perception and representations of Westerners.
 Almost a century after the conquest by the French, Azouaou Mammeri (1886–1954), Abdelhalim Hemche (1906–1978), Mohammed Zmirli (1909-1984), and Miloud Boukerche (1920–1979) were the first to introduce easel painting.
-They benefited from "breaches" in the educational system and were able to pursue a training in plastic arts.
-Even though they attempted to focus on the reality of Algerians' everyday routine, they were still to a certain extent incorporated in the orientalism movement.
+They benefited from "breaches" in the educational system and were able to pursue training in plastic arts.
+Even though they attempted to focus on the reality of Algerians' everyday routine, they were still, to a certain extent, incorporated in the Orientalist movement.

 The tradition of oriental illumination and miniature was introduced around the same period, through artists such as Mohamed Racim (1896–1974) or Mohamed Temman (1915-1988).
-It is the two main expression of figuration in a country where popular abstract symbolic, Berberian or Arabic, are integrated mainly through architecture, furnitures, weaving, pottery, leather and metal workmanship.
+It is the two main expressions of figuration in a country where popular abstract symbolic, Berberian or Arabic, are integrated mainly through architecture, furniture, weaving, pottery, leather and metal workmanship.

 How to reappropriate one's own history is a dynamic in Algerian contemporary art, reflecting on the deep social changes people experienced.

-Artists attempt a successful introspective work in which the duality in terms of identity creates a dynamic that overcomes "orientalism" and exotism.
+Artists attempt a successful introspective work in which the duality in terms of identity creates a dynamic that overcomes "orientalism" and exoticism.
 The main stake is for the artist and the spectator to reappropriate a liberty of expression and interpretation.

 Main artists of that period are: Boukerche, Benaboura, Ali Ali Khodja, Yelles, or Baya.